ursi/jim-js/README.md

 /*
 Attach a function to a Jim task
-- The first value is a string used to identity the function in Jim.
+- The first value is a string used to identify the function in Jim.
-- The second value is a function whose return value will be decoded in Jim. if the return value is a promise, the task will complete when it settles.
+- The second value is a function whose return value will be decoded in Jim.
+  If the return value is a promise, the task will complete when it settles.
 */
 jim.task(`my task`, myTask);

 /*
 Attach a function to a Jim fuction
-- The first value is a string used to identity the function in Jim.
+- The first value is a string used to identify the function in Jim.
 - The second value is a syncronous function whose return value will be decoded in Jim.
 */
 jim.function(`my function`, myFunction);